On the Ehrhart Polynomial of Minimal Matroids: The matroid polytope of minimal matroids

 Finally, since a basis of the cycle matroid corresponds to a spanning tree on the graph, we notice that we have two kind of spanning trees: those that contain just one red edge, and those that contain none.
 In the first case, we can choose one among the $n-k$ red edges, and leave out one among of the $k$ black edges.
 In the second case, no red edges implies that the spanning tree must consist of all black edges.
 Thus, $(n-k)k+1$ is the total number of spanning trees. \end{proof}

-\begin{obs} It is easy to see that the dual of the minimal matroid $T_{k,n}$ is just $T_{n-k,n}$. \end{obs}
+\begin{obs} It is clear from the minimality property of these matroids that the dual of the minimal matroid $T_{k,n}$ is isomorphic to $T_{n-k,n}$. \end{obs}

-From this graphical realization of the minimal connected matroid of rank $k$ and cardinality $n$, it is possible to verify that it is a Lattice Path Matroid \cite{bonin} with a nice structure.
-Using \cite[Theorem 3.2]{knauer1} and all the terminology defined within that article, we can see that $T_{k,n}$ coincides with the \textit{snake} $S(n-k,k)$. \\
+Let us prove now that $T_{k,n}$ is a Lattice Path Matroid \cite{bonin} with a nice structure.
+Using \cite{knauer2,knauer1} and all the terminology defined within that article, we can see that $T_{k,n}$ coincides with the \textit{snake} $S(n-k,k)$.
+This result is not used in the sequel but we include it here for the sake of completeness.